 What types of topics are discussed?

-Members of the treatment teams will discuss subjects specific to the treatment your son or daughter is in.
-You will learn and discuss parenting strategies and guidelines that impact your child’s mental health recovery.
+Members of the treatment teams will discuss subjects specific to your loved one’s treatment.
+For child and adolescent programs, you will learn parenting strategies and guidelines that impact your child’s mental health recovery.
 Some examples include:

 - Effectively communicating with your child, including validating, listening, being mindful, and emotion coaching